buenodeandrade/colormeleon/README.md

 ## Features:

 When you click on the extension icon, the user interface (UI) shows a button labeled “Pick color from screen”.
 Clicking this button allows you to select any part of your screen.
-Once a color is picked, the selected color and its hex value will be displayed within the extension.
+Wherever you click, the selected color and its hex value will be displayed within the extension.

 Enjoy picking colors with ease!